helenadw/leetcode-javascript/javascript/array/two-sum/two-sum.md

 ## The challenge

 We are given two arguments, an array of intergers and a target value.
-We need to write a function that can reach the target value by summing two values in the array and then returning their indecies.
+We need to write a function that can reach the target value by summing two values in the array and then returning their indices.
 We can assume that there will always be a pair of values that sum to the target, and that there will only be one possible correct answer.

 For example,